MRU-Earth-and-Enviromental-Science/Low-Cost-Sensors/README.md

   - VOCs (Volatile Organic Compounds)
   - Temperature (°C) and Humidity (%)
 - Web-based dashboard for live data visualization.
-  - Built using Electron, Typescript, and Next.js
+  - Built using Electron, Typescript, Next.js, Python and [v0.dev](https://v0.dev)
 - PlatformIO-based development environment.
 - ROS Noetic for drone-Pi-ESP communication (via UART)
   - Allows for GPS data to be pulled from the drone